pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

-I'm using `FP::Struct` for class construction like I do for all of my current functional code—I'm still improving and gaining experience with it and it's too early for me to know whether or how to introduce the features I want into `Moose` or something similar.
+I'm using `FP::Struct` for class construction like I do for all of my current functional code—I'm still improving and gaining experience with it and it's too early for me to know whether or how to introduce the features I want into `Moose` or another class builder.
 I like its simplicity, but obviously I'm very biased.
 The `FP::Struct` importer simply takes an array of field definitions, each of which can either be a string (the field name), or an array of `[\&predicate,